 Cambridge Central Library is the public library in Lion Yard, Cambridge.
 Visitors and their families may arrange to join this library and use online resources by filling in the Online Application Form.
 Library cards will be mailed out to you within 10 working days.

 The eresources@cambridge portal contains access to a wide variety of online resources including journals, books, newspapers and databases.
 Most eresources provide on-campus access through IP recognition within the cam.ac.uk domain.
-If you are trying to access a resource that requires a password, please contact the Librarian and Information Officer for advice.

 Cambridge Libraries Gateway